olumide-AI/jk_demo/README.md

 # JK Furniture web page design

-This web page was built as a project for a pre-apprentenship program with dev/mission
+This web page was built for a project for a pre-apprentenship program with dev/mission.
+I choose a furniture website for displaying products and acquiring information about the company
 ## What's in this project?

 ← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.